GuilhermeStracini/POC-dotnet-yaml-handling/README.md

 - https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell
 - https://www.luisllamas.es/en/yamldotnet/
 - https://learnxinyminutes.com/docs/yaml
-### SharpYaml Example Usage
-Refer to the example in `Src/POCTemplate/Program.cs` for a SharpYaml demonstration.
 - https://medium.com/medialesson/handle-yaml-files-with-net-fe92ce94cf94

 ---

 ## YAML Handling

-We have integrated the `YamlDotNet` library for YAML parsing and serialization.
+We have integrated the `YamlDotNet` and `SharpYaml` libraries for YAML parsing and serialization.

 ### Example Usage
 Refer to the example in `Src/POCTemplate/Program.cs` for a basic demonstration.